 Quick loans for bad credit can look mighty attractive.
-However, products like payday loans and auto title loans have major drawbacks, including short repayment periods and sky-high interest rates.
+However, products like payday loans and auto title loans can have major drawbacks, including short repayment periods and sky-high interest rates.

 In fact, short-term loans can be so expensive that borrowers often end up paying exponentially more than they would if they’d financed the purchase some other way.
-And loan holders often end up re-borrowing, starting a vicious cycle that can quickly spin out of control.
+And many loan holders end up re-borrowing, starting a vicious cycle that can quickly spin out of control.

-So when you need money now, what should you watch out for—and what are some savvier alternatives to predatory loans?
+So when you need money now, what should you watch out for — and what are some savvier alternatives to predatory loans?
 In this article, we’ll lay it all out.

 What Are No Credit Check Loans?

 And when we say high, we mean high.
-It’s not hard to find payday loans with effective interest rates of about 400%, and sometimes up to 1000% or more.
+It’s not hard to find payday loans with effective interest rates of about 400%, and sometimes they go much higher.

 Recommended: What Is Considered a Bad Credit Score?

-Awarded Best Personal Loan of 2022 by NerdWallet.
+Awarded Best Personal Loan by NerdWallet.

 Apply Online, Same Day Funding